leesunghan/Publisher-Privacy-Policy/Express String Find-Replace.md

-# Publisher Privacy Policy
+### Publisher Privacy Policy

-## This Add-In does not capture or store any user data.
+#### The "Express String Find / Replace" app does not capture or store user data.

-## The Autodesk App Store captures, and gives us access to, a download record containing the following personal information:
+#### The Autodesk App Store captures, and gives us access to, a download record containing the following personal information:
 - Language
 - Country
 - First Name